Best Crypto Options Trading Platforms October 2023

 Trading Crypto Options On Bybit

-Bybit lets you trade options on BTC, ETH, and SOL.
-The trades are settled in USDC, a popular stablecoin.
-The ability to trade three top cryptos with up to 100x leverage makes Bybit one of the most popular crypto options trading platforms.
+Bybit lets you trade options on crypto as well as buying tokens.
+You can trade BTC and ETH, with trades being settled in USDC, a popular stablecoin.
+The ability to trade the top two cryptos with up to 100x leverage makes Bybit one of the most popular cryptocurrency options trading platforms.
 Fees are reasonable, starting at just 0.03% for the maker and the taker.

 Max Leverage